dhowai/portfolio-1-onewheel/README.md

 -   ### User Stories

     -   ### First Time Visitor Goals
-        1. I want to notice the unique design of the product(onewheel).
-        2. I want to know the difference between the 2 types of the product that are made and the differences between them.
+        1. As a First Time Visitor, I want to understand the main purpose of the site and learn about the product.
+        2. As a First Time Visitor, I want to be able to easily navigate the site.
-        3. I want to see the members of the onewheel community using their board in different settings and the different social media communities and their opinons on the product.
+        3. As a First Time Visitor, I want to see the product in use and social media links.

     -   ### Returning Visitor Goals
-        1. To find possible new updates on the product e.g. a new design.
-        2. If I did get the product a page dedicated to learning how to ride the board.
-        3. To find updates in the social media links and post enquiry forms to the site owners e.g. advice on buying or renting etc.
+        1. As a returning Visitor, I want to easily find any new details about the product.
+        2. As a returning Visitor, I want to get in contact to possibly ask questions.
+        3. As a returning Visitor, I want to find more about how this product funtions.

     -   ### Frequent User Goals
-        1. After having the board for awhile to comeback and find out how to maintain the board.
-        2. To find possible new tutorials for the board e.g. how to get waterproof the product, add custom aftermarket accessories.
+        1. As a frequent User, I want check if any new information that can improve my experience with the product.
-        3. To see if any there are new updates to the site from the community enquiry forms being filled.
+        2. As a frequent User, I want to see any new implements to the site based on user feedback.

 -   ### Design
     -   ### Color Scheme